wagaweb/wbf/src/modules/commands/readme.md

 2. By hooking to `wbf/commands/registered` filter and define the command with a callable.

 ### Define a new command with a class
 You can create a command by extending `\WP_CLI_Command` or `\WBF\modules\commands\BaseCommand`.
-The latter offer a more object oriented API to define commands args and description and implements some new functionality.
+The latter offers a more object oriented API to define commands arguments and description and implements some new functionality.

 For example, put the following lines in a file called `MyHelloWorld.php` under `/wp-content/themes/yourtheme/inc/cli`.